mlraglin/personal-website/content/home/experience.md

     date_start: '2023-10-16'
     date_end: 'Present'
     description: |2-
         * Member of the analytics team at Chartmetric.
-Responsible for pulling high-impact queries on a daily basis for external clients and internal teams including marketing, product, and more.
+Responsible for pulling high-impact queries on a daily basis for external business clients and internal teams including marketing, product, and more.

         Tools used:
         * SQL